hamstah/apitools/README.md

 # datagenerator

 Class to generate random values given a json-schema.
-Doesn't support all json-schema monstruousities, only a subset I find useful.
+Doesn't support all json-schema monstrosities, only a subset I find useful.
 See TODO.md for what is likely to be implemented next.

 ## Examples